If green bedroom ideas are at the top of your wish list right now, you're far from alone: we're right there with you!

-8. Make a bright space feel cosy with deep olive
+18. Make a bright space feel cosy with deep olive

-To ensure that the walls remain the star of the scheme, the owner chose simple white curtains, pale painted floorboards and pale mushroom and grey furniture elsewhere.
+To ensure that the walls remain the star of the scheme, the owner of the boudoir seen above chose simple white curtains, pale painted floorboards and pale mushroom and grey furniture.

-10. Break up green walls with black and botanicals
+20. Break up green walls with black and botanicals

 Be bold and use a combination of green and black to smarten up a space.
 Leaf prints have made the leap from traditional and country interiors into modern design.
 In a bedroom, introduce botanical prints through patterned pillowcases and upholstered furniture.

-11. Surround yourself with uplifting pastel green
+21. Surround yourself with uplifting pastel green

 Soothe the senses with calming shades, layers of cosy quilts and a springy carpet underfoot.
 Serene and spring-like, pastels enliven a neutral palette and bring a fresh and tranquil feel to a sleep space.
 Combine sugary pinks, mauves, cornflower blue and on a backdrop of mint green for a sophisticated scheme.